Hillariousice/Hillariousice/README.md

 # Hi there! 👋

-**My name is Hillary Okporka**, and I am a Software Developer from Lagos, Nigeria.
+**My name is Hillary Okporka**, and I am a Software Developer based in Lagos, Nigeria.

 ### What I Do
 - **Web Development**: Building and maintaining responsive, user-friendly web applications.